Men’s Divorce Issues & Rights In Denver

 Top Ten Considerations For Men Going Through a Divorce

-The Self-Employed Wife: In situations where your spouse is self-employed, you will need to obtain her business financials—Profit and Loss statements, Inventory and Balance Sheets, as well as bank account statements—so that an accurate assessment can be made regarding her ability to be financially independent and also contribute to the children’s financial support.
+The Self-Employed Spouse: In situations where your spouse is self-employed, you will need to obtain their business financials—Profit and Loss statements, Inventory and Balance Sheets, as well as bank account statements—so that an accurate assessment can be made regarding their ability to be financially independent and also contribute to the children’s financial support.

 Spousal Support for Men: Spousal support, formerly referred to as “alimony,” is now called “maintenance” under Colorado law.
 It is intended to assist the more dependent spouse in transitioning to financial independence.
 In the past, women were often considered to be the more financially dependent spouse.
-In today’s economy, however, it is sometimes the husband who is less able financially, whether he is out of work or perhaps suffering from poor health.
+In today’s economy, however, it is sometimes the husband who is the financially dependent spouse.
 At any rate, spousal support for men has become more common, and it may be something to which you are entitled.

 Spending Habits and Finances: In order to come to a fair resolution with your spouse regarding possible spousal and/or child support payments, you will need to gather information about household expenses.
 This requires obtaining copies of bank statements, credit card statements, and any other receipts for cash payments.
 By thoroughly understanding how money has been spent in the past, you will be able to project future expenses, such as housing, health insurance, and specific child-related expenses.

 Child Support for Men: As with spousal support, times have changed and, increasingly, more men are serving as primary caregivers for their children.
-If you find yourself in this situation and intend to continue in this capacity, it only makes sense that you should be awarded child support.
-Child support and child custody are issues that are often contentious between divorcing spouses, and many different factors go into deciding which parent will become the custodial parent and be eligible for child support.
-A few of the determinants are which parent will spend the most time with the children and which will provide for primary housing and other expenses, such as medical and work-related child care.
+If you find yourself in this situation and intend to continue in this capacity, you may be awarded child support.
+Child support and child custody are issues that can become contentious between divorcing spouses, and many different factors go into deciding which parent will become the custodial parent and be eligible for child support.
+A few of the determinants include which parent will spend the most time with the children and which will provide for primary housing and other expenses, such as medical and work-related child care.

 Hire an Attorney Who Understands Men’s Issues: It is certainly reasonable to be concerned about your finances and possible future obligations.
 There are many questions to be answered, and divorce can turn out to be an expensive proposition for the man who does not immediately seek professional help from an experienced divorce attorney—someone who thoroughly understands the divorce process and is able to provide you with the best advice.
 Don’t make the mistake of thinking you can do it yourself or that your divorce can be something you and your spouse work out together.
 Disagreements can turn ugly very quickly, and when they do, you will not want to be out-gunned.